The Birth of a Nation: 1911 version

-There was an uncompleted, now lost, 1911 version, titled The Clansman.
-It used Kinemacolor and a new sound process; one reason for this version's failure is the unwillingness of theater owners to purchase the equipment to show it.
-The director was William F. Haddock, and the producer was George Brennan.
-Some scenes were filmed on the porches and lawns of Homewood Plantation, in Natchez, Mississippi.
-One and a half reels were completed.
+In 1911, the Kinemacolor Company of America produced a lost film in Kinemacolor titled The Clansman.
+It was filmed in the southern United States and directed by William F. Haddock.
+According to different sources, the ten-reel film was either completed by January 1912 or left uncompleted with a little more than a reel of footage.
+There are several speculated reasons why the film production failed including unresolved legal issues regarding the rights to the story, financial issues, problems with the Kinemacolor process, and poor direction.
+Frank E. Woods, the film's scriptwriter, showed his work to Griffith, who was inspired to create his own film adaptation of the novel, titled The Birth of a Nation.

-Kinemacolor received a settlement from the producers of Birth when they proved that they had an earlier right to film the work.
+Inspiration

-The footage was shown to the trade in an attempt to arouse interest.
-Early movie critic Frank E. Woods attended; Griffith always credited Woods with bringing The Clansman to his attention.
+Many of the fictional characters in the film are based on real historical figures.
+Abolitionist U.S. Representative Austin Stoneman is based on the Reconstruction-era Representative Thaddeus Stevens of Pennsylvania.
+Ben Cameron is modeled after Leroy McAfee.
+Silas Lynch was modeled after Alonzo J. Ransier and Richard Howell Gleaves.

 Development

 After the failure of the Kinemacolor project, in which Dixon was willing to invest his own money, he began visiting other studios to see if they were interested.
-In late 1913, Dixon met the film producer Harry Aitken, who was interested in making a film out of The Clansman; through Aitken, Dixon met Griffith.
+In late 1913, Dixon met the film producer Harry Aitken, who was interested in making a film out of The Clansman.
+Through Aitken, Dixon met Griffith.
 Like Dixon, Griffith was a Southerner, a fact that Dixon points out; Griffith's father served as a colonel in the Confederate States Army and, like Dixon, viewed Reconstruction negatively.
 Griffith believed that a passage from The Clansman where Klansmen ride "to the rescue of persecuted white Southerners" could be adapted into a great cinematic sequence.
 Griffith first announced his intent to adapt Dixon's play to Gish and Walthall after filming Home, Sweet Home in 1914.

-Birth of a Nation "follows The Clansman [the play] nearly scene by scene".
+Birth of a Nation "follows The Clansman [the play] nearly scene by scene."
 While some sources also credit The Leopard's Spots as source material, Russell Merritt attributes this to "the original 1915 playbills and program for Birth which, eager to flaunt the film's literary pedigree, cited both The Clansman and The Leopard's Spots as sources."
 According to Karen Crowe, "[t]here is not a single event, word, character, or circumstance taken from The Leopard's Spots....
 Any likenesses between the film and The Leopard's Spots occur because some similar scenes, circumstances, and characters appear in both books."